-California Waterfowl receives grant funding and donor funding for its programs, so that we can offer these programs to schools for free.
-Programs are booked on a first come, first serve basis.
+California Waterfowl receives grant funding and donor funding for its programs, so that we can offer these programs to schools for free or at low costs.
+Programs satisfy common core, state, and national science standards.

 CWA partners with the US Fish and Wildlife Services to offer this multi-disciplinary, conservation stewardship program bringing together wildlife science and art.
 This program teaches K-12 graders the basics of wetland and waterfowl biology and wildlife art skills.
 Students will be provided with materials to complete a waterfowl painting and submit it to the Federal JDS program.
 Each art submission supports a dollar donation toward conservation and education in California and competes in the duck stamp competition, where students may earn outdoor fun prizes and awards supporting their education.
 This program satisfies multiple K-12 CA art and science standards.

 For more competition details, visit http://www.fws.gov/juniorduck/

 Like Us on Facebook!
 View CA JDS winners’ artwork and information about JDS judging and award ceremony events. www.facebook.com/CalJDS

 Check out our JDS program and calendar sponsors here.